iszczesniak/cpp/move/index.md

 ### Implementation of the move constructor

-In the implementation of the move constructor, in the initilization list of the base and member objects, the initializing arguments should be rvalues, so that the compiler can choose the move constructors for the base and member objects.
+In the implementation of the move constructor, in the initialization list of the base and member objects, the initializing arguments should be rvalues, so that the compiler can choose the move constructors for the base and member objects.
 To this end we can use the `std::move`